-All landscape project plans will adhere to the stringent guidelines for Project Standards as outlined in the University of Alabama Campus Master Plan dated 2018.
-The appendix in this plan provides clear and concise descriptions of each foreseeable project and illustrations to give the university a better idea of the end product of each project.
+All landscape project plans will adhere to the stringent guidelines for Project Standards as outlined in the University of Alabama Campus Master Plan dated 2023.
+The appendix in this plan provides clear and concise descriptions of each foreseeable project and illustrations to give the university a better idea of the operational guidelines for Landscape and Grounds.
 It will also provide timetables for when the landscape critical needs should be accomplished during a yearly cycle.